stardustmeg/greenshop/.github/pull_request_template.md

 📍 conforms with the following format:

 - [ ] prefix (following the [convention](https://www.conventionalcommits.org/en/v1.0.0-beta.2/): feat, fix, hotfix, chore, refactor, revert, docs, style, test)
-- [ ] issue number (e.g. RSS-ECOMM-1_01, where 1 - is the sprint number and 01 - is the issue number)
+- [ ] sprint and issue number (e.g. RSS-ECOMM-1_01, where 1 - is the sprint number and 01 - is the issue number)
 - [ ] description

 👀 Example: `feat(RSS-ECOMM-1_01): description`